This page keeps an up to date record of the miscellaneous projects that I work on for fun.

-To further my Java skills I jumped into the world of Android development, currently I have two apps published, (number 3 is in alpha, coming very soon!) one simple stopwatch game and another more complicated N-Body simulator, which was an extension of my school final year Computing Science project.
+To further my Java skills I jumped into the world of Android development, currently I have two apps published, one simple stopwatch game and another more complicated N-Body simulator, which was an extension of my school final year Computing Science project.

 My first android app - "timestop" - can be found here.